 In this guide, you’ll learn about:

 Confused?
-For a flat rate of $995, Boundless helps you complete your entire marriage-based green card (spousal visa) application — including all required forms and supporting documents, independent attorney review, and support — from the moment your application is filed until you receive your green card.
+Starting at $995, Boundless helps you complete your entire marriage-based green card (spousal visa) application — including all required forms and supporting documents, independent attorney review, and support — from the moment your application is filed until you receive your green card.
 Learn more, or check your eligibility today.

 Alien Registration Numbers are assigned to everyone who applies for a green card, regardless of whether they’re eligible through family ties, employment, or as a refugee or asylee.
 All immigrants — meaning anyone who intends to live permanently in the United States — get an Alien Registration Number.